Dr Jenny Harry – Chief Executive Officer

 Dr Barry Marshall – Scientific Director

-Dr Alma Fulurija – Head Immunology and Translational Research
+Dr Alma Fulurija – Head of Immunology and Translational Research

 Dr Fulurija is an Australian graduate from Perth, attracted back from Switzerland after a successful career in the fields of novel vaccines and immunology.
 She has a wide variety of experience in vaccine development and immunotherapy including most recently with Cytos Biotechnology, voted Switzerland’s most exciting new biotechnology start-up float in 2005.
 She has also worked at the WHO Centre for Neonatal Immunology and Vaccinology in Geneva and has collaborated with Novartis and Pfizer on a number of projects.
-Dr Fulurija’s key expertise lies in in vivo pre-clinical models, as well as clinical and regulatory requirements for Phase I/II clinical trials.
-Dr Fulurija is Ondek’s Head of Immunology and Translational Research and also holds an Adjunct Senior Lecturer position at the University of Western Australia
+Dr Fulurija is an immunologist with expertise in translation of research to the clinic, with expertise in in vivo pre-clinical models and clinical and regulatory requirements for Phase I/II clinical trials.
+Dr Fulurija is Ondek’s Head of Immunology and Translational Reaearch and also holds an Adjunct Senior Lecturer position at the University of Western Australia.

 Dr Senta Walton – Senior Immunologist

 Dr Walton has considerable research experience in the field of immunology with a particular focus on the immune system in the context of chronic infection.
 She holds a PhD in biology from the Federal Institute of Technology in Zurich, Switzerland.
-In 2010 she received a research fellowship from the Swiss National Science Foundation to join Professor Barry Marshall’s group and study the human immune responses to H. pylori infection.
+In 2010 she received a research fellowship from the Swiss National Science Foundation to join Professor Barry Marshall’s group and study immune responses to H. pylori infection.
 She was subsequently awarded an NHMRC early career fellowship to continue her work in Australia.
 Her research projects have focused on how H. pylori infection modulates the host’s immune system through the characterisation of cellular immune responses in vitro and in vivo.
-Dr Walton joined Ondek in 2016 in the position of Senior Immunologist and has oversight of many of the research activities associated with Ondek’s immunotherapy programme.
+Dr Walton is the Senior Immunologist at Ondek® and has oversight of many of the research activities associated with Ondek’s immunotherapy programme.